By msmash from Slashdot's too-big-to-fail department

 An anonymous reader shares a report: Several advocacy groups have banded together for a campaign that calls upon the US Federal Trade Commission to intervene and break up Facebook into smaller companies -- and more specifically to split off the Messenger, Instagram, and WhatsApp services from the mother company.
 The campaign, named Freedom from Facebook, was set into motion today by eight groups -- Demand Progress, Citizens Against Monopoly, Content Creators Coalition, Jewish Voice for Peace, MoveOn, Mpower Change, Open Markets Institute, and SumOfUs, respectively.
 Through a dedicated website, the eight advocacy groups are urging users to file a petition with the FTC on the grounds that Facebook has become a monopoly.
 The campaign's motto is "It's time to make Facebook safe for democracy."
 "Facebook and Mark Zuckerberg have amassed a scary amount of power," the campaign's website reads.
 "Facebook unilaterally decides the news that billions of people around the world see every day."Read Replies (0)

-By BeauHD from Slashdot's coin-toss department
+By BeauHD from Slashdot's whatever-makes-you-sleep-better department

-< article continued at Slashdot's coin-toss department
+< article continued at Slashdot's double-take department

 >Read Replies (0)